krummja-attic/krummja.github.io/_posts/2020-05-13-orbit_calculations.md

 ---
+layout: post
-Title: Programmatically Representing Newtonian Gravitation
+title: Programmatically Representing Newtonian Gravitation
-Date: 2020-05-13
+date: 2020-05-13
+external-url:
-Categories: Programming
+categories: Programming
+publication: false
 ---

 Much of what follows stems from the Orbital Dynamics simulator created by mathematician and computer scientist Paul Lutus.$^{1}$ Additions and other notes are from various sources.